Ryan Holiday: Career

-Writing
+Books

 Holiday published his first book, Trust Me, I'm Lying: Confessions of a Media Manipulator, in 2012.
 It debuted eighth on The Wall Street Journal bestseller list for the hardcover business category.
-The Financial Times called his revelations in the book "disturbing" and "chilling", and Business Insider published a list of his "biggest lies" while working in PR.
+The Financial Times said his revelations in the book are "disturbing" and "chilling"; and Business Insider published a list of his "biggest lies" while working in PR.
 Holiday "seemed to revel in his role as the villain".

-Holiday's second book, Growth Hacker Marketing, was first published in September 2013 by Profile Books.
-The book discusses why growth hacking is cheaper and more effective than traditional marketing.
-The book was named one of Inc. magazine's top 10 marketing books of 2014.

-Holiday's third book The Obstacle Is the Way, was published in May 2014 by the Penguin Group.
-As of December 2016, the book had sold more than 230,000 copies.
-In 2014, the New England Patriots and the Seattle Seahawks invited the author to visit their headquarters to talk about the ideas in the book, and NBA all-star Chris Bosh listed Obstacle as an item "he couldn't live without", adding that head coach Erik Spoelstra gave Miami Heat players copies of the book.
+His next book, Growth Hacker Marketing, was first published in September 2013 by Profile Books in London.
+The book is about why growth hacking is cheaper and more effective than traditional marketing and was named one of Inc.'s top 10 marketing books of 2014.
+Holiday's third book, The Obstacle Is the Way, was published in May 2014 by the Penguin Group.
+By December 2016, the book had sold more than 230,000 copies.
+In 2014, the New England Patriots and the Seattle Seahawks invited the author to visit their respective headquarters to talk about the ideas in the book; NBA all-star Chris Bosh listed Obstacle as an item "he couldn't live without", adding that head coach Erik Spoelstra gave Miami Heat players copies of the book.
 Holiday published his fourth and fifth books in 2016, both with Penguin.
-The first, published in June, was Ego Is the Enemy, which uses various historical figures as case studies to illustrate the perils of egotism.
-The second, published in October, The Daily Stoic, co-authored by Stephen Hanselman, is a daily devotional containing Stoic meditations.
-The Daily Stoic reached No. 2 on the Wall Street Journal bestseller list in the Hardcover Business category, and by 2019, the ebook version reached No. 7 in that format's Nonfiction category.
+The former, published in June, was Ego Is the Enemy, which uses various historical figures as case studies to illustrate the perils of egotism.
+The latter was published in October, The Daily Stoic, co-authored by Stephen Hanselman, is a daily devotional containing Stoic meditations.
+The Daily Stoic reached No. 2 on The Wall Street Journal bestseller list in the hardcover business category, and by 2019, the ebook version was No. 3 in the format's nonfiction category.

 In February 2018, Holiday published Conspiracy with Penguin, about the lawsuit between Gawker Media and wrestler Hulk Hogan, and Peter Thiel's involvement in the dispute.
-It was reviewed by William D. Cohan of The New York Times, who noted, "...incessant name-dropping aside—which tends to detract from his gripping narrative—Holiday has written one helluva page-turner."
+It was reviewed by William D. Cohan of The New York Times, who noted, "incessant name-dropping aside—which tends to detract from his gripping narrative—Holiday has written one helluva page-turner."
 In October 2019, Holiday published Stillness Is the Key.